rikardro/HarmonyHub/README.md

-# DAT257-Group25-Project
+# Harmony Hub
-Group project by group 25 for course DAT257 Agile Software Project Management (undergraduate course for Chalmers University of Technology).
+A group project by group 25 for the course Agile Software Project Management (undergraduate course for Chalmers University of Technology), 2023.

+Click the image below to watch the video presentation.

 [![Video Presentation](.github/images/harmony.png)](https://youtu.be/xQXoXOOaUcI "Harmony Hub Presentation")